W-Triegaardt/W-Triegaardt/ReadMe.md

 <!-- Footer wave -->
 <img src="https://capsule-render.vercel.app/api?type=waving&color=0:24243e,50:302b63,100:0f0c29&height=120&section=footer" width="100%"/>

-*"First, solve the problem.
-Then, write the code."* — John Johnson
+*"The quieter you become, the more you are able to hear."* — Kali Linux

 </div>